kamildevtactics/travis_build_test/README.md

 2. The script:
    - Detects the Linux distribution using `lsb_release`.
-   - Captures the list of installed packages using `apt list --installed`.
+   - Captures the list of installed packages and their versions using `apt list --installed`.
    - Saves the list to a file named according to the `TARGET_ENV`.

 3. If `TARGET_ENV` contains `stable`: